-If your child had a tongue tie or has certain genetic conditions, the shape of the palate may be causing the sleep apnea.
+If your child had a tongue tie or has certain genetic conditions, the shape of the palate may be causing sleep apnea.
 A high, narrow palate changes the shape of the sinus cavity.
 That makes it harder for a child to get adequate oxygen while sleeping.
 For many children, an oral appliance can spread the palate and help the sinus cavity achieve an appropriate shape.
-And, a palate spreader can also prevent future orthodontic issues!
+And a palate spreader can also prevent future orthodontic issues.

-Sleep issues affect every aspect of a child’s life and help, and it can be frustrating when there isn’t an obvious tonsil issue during the initial examination.
+Sleep issues affect every aspect of a child’s life, and it can be frustrating when there isn’t an obvious tonsil issue during the initial examination.
 However, even if your child’s OSA isn’t caused by enlarged tonsils and adenoids, your child’s care team can help your track down the underlying issues and ensure that your child gets the right treatment.

 Dr. Meghna Dassani has practiced dentistry for over two decades and is passionate about the role dentists play in whole-body health.
 You can learn more at her website: MeghnaDassani.com.

 So many think these symptoms are common in kids and adults when tired.
 Join us as we debunk some of these common myths and put the spotlight on Sleep Apnea.
 Discover what constitutes healthy sleep and how we can help ourselves and our kids get the best sleep ever.